-“Why would ANYONE put clothes on a DOG?!“ My mother was nothing if not practical.
+“Why would ANYONE put clothes on a DOG?!“ My mother was so practical.

 “Why not?”
 I too had a logical side.
 “And they were too big for my dolls anyway.”
 Again, note the logic.

-But she did have a point…why DO some of us put clothes on dogs?
+But she did have a point…why DO we put clothes on our dogs?

-You may be looking for insight into your own psyche or you may be looking for validation for what you secretly wonder if it is a silly thing to do, and I’m not sure I can do either, but here goes.
+You may be looking for insight into your own psyche or you may be looking for validation for what you secretly wonder might be a silly thing to do, and I’m not sure I can do either, but here goes.

 We dress our dogs for them, for us, or both, and sometimes we don’t know the difference.

 Reasons given for doing it for them range from “because he’s cold” to “because she’s sooooo cute” (the implication being that your dog knows what cute is which is probably not true).